lmammino/loige.co/content/posts/2023-03-26_the-senior-dev/index.md

 ### Go one level deeper

-First off, don't just scratch the surface of technologies you're working with.
+First off, don't just scratch the surface of the technologies you're working with.
 Dive deeper and learn about the underlying layers.

 You have probably built a website or an API, but did you ever wonder how does the HTTP protocol work?
-Or even how does the TCP protocol works and what happens in order to establish a connection?
-Understanding these details will give you a much richer understanding of the technologies you work with every day.
+Or even how does the TCP protocol works and what happens to establish a connection?
+Appreciating these details will give you a much richer understanding of the technologies you work with every day.

-Yes, it's an endless rabbit hole if you start to dig... so how we we dive deeper without getting lost and get value from it?
+Yes, it's an endless rabbit hole if you start to dig... so how we dive deeper without getting lost and get value from it?

-My rule of thumb (which I have actually ~~stolen~~ learned from my friend [Roberto](https://twitter.com/gbinside)), is to dig only 1 level down in respect to the technologies you are already familiar with.
+My rule of thumb (which I have ~~stolen~~ learned from my friend [Roberto](https://twitter.com/gbinside)), is to dig only 1 level down starting from the technologies you are already familiar with.

-Are you working a lot with OAuth and OpenID Connect?
+Have you spent some time with _OAuth_ and _OpenID Connect_?
 Well, you'll probably want to know [what's inside a JWT](/whats-in-a-jwt).
 Do you understand the OAuth authorization code flow and what happens with all the redirects?
 Actually, do you know how signing algorithms such as RSA and HMAC work?

 These are all topics that you can explore to consolidate your knowledge of this particular domain.
-They will allow to exploer more general concepts that you might be able to re-use somewhere else.
+They will allow you to explore more general concepts that you might be able to re-use somewhere else.

-All good steps towards broadening your knowlege and becoming a more well-rounded engineer.
+All good steps towards broadening your knowledge and becoming a more well-rounded engineer.

-If am often biased towards building.
+I am often biased toward building stuff.
 I feel like I don't truly understand something if I can't build a small prototype for it.
 If you are like me you could try to do that as well.
 Can you decode a JWT token without using a library?
 Can you take it a step further and even implement the signature verification algorithm?

-Building prototypes is a great way to memorise certain concepts and truly put your understanding to test.
-Of course, it take more effort, so choose your prototypes wisely: you can't possibly re-implement everything just for the sake of learning!
+Building prototypes is a great way to memorise certain concepts and truly put your understanding to the test.
+Of course, it takes more effort to build stuff, so choose your prototype exercises wisely: you can't possibly re-implement 60+ years of software engineering just for the sake of learning!

 One funny video that I really enjoyed lately is [The Computer Science Iceberg](https://www.youtube.com/watch?v=H565avw-ufk).
 Why do I like it so much?
-Because it truly illustrates this idea of descending down levels of abstractions and exploring more fundamental and generic pieces of knowledge.
+Because it truly illustrates this idea of descending levels of abstractions and exploring more fundamental and generic pieces of knowledge.

 ![Just an image of an iceberg](./an-iceberg.jpg)